NavinShrinivas/launchpad-website/README.md

 # LaunchPad Website

 ## About
-  This here contains the code for out launchpad website , It's  made using react , html and css.
+  This here contains the code for our launchpad website , It's  made using react , html and css.
   ```npm start``` to run in local , make ure you also do  ```npm install``` in root.

 ## Hosting